Yerikmiller/maricutodb/README.md

 - Update passwords Easily.
 - Verify data in login panel as passwords and usernames.
 - Sort the data from new to old and old to new.
+- Sort the data in a alphabetical and numerical way.
 - Make backups of your DBs.
 - Have a paginator system to load tables dinamically.
 - Can Delete Database with BackUp System.